sukolenvo/simple-cpp-libinput-watchdog/README.md

 **in-dog** is util for detecting linux machine inactivity (no keyboard/mouse events).

 Device event are detected using libinput.
+Signals of activity are send using eventfd (at most 1 per sec).

-Clients can connect to in-dog using unix-soket.
+EventFd exchange is done via unix socket `/run/in-dog.socket`.

 ## Build